Reliable Deck Repairs for Canyon Lake Homes

 Does my HOA have control over my deck repair choices?

-Before starting repairs, check the HOA documents and rules first.
+Before starting repairs, review your HOA’s bylaws or architectural guidelines.
 Some HOAs require pre approval for visible repairs or replacements.
-Not following HOA requirements can lead to fines or redoing the project.
+Failing to follow the rules may result in fines or being required to redo the work.

-That said, minor upkeep like board replacement with matching materials typically doesn’t require HOA approval.
-To avoid conflicts, it’s best to communicate with your HOA early and document approvals in writing.
+That said, most HOAs don’t dictate minor maintenance, like replacing a few boards with matching materials.
+To avoid conflicts, be proactive with communication and make sure approvals are documented.
 Our team at San Antonio Deck and Fence Works is familiar with HOA processes and can guide you through them.

 Ready to get started?